PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 16:15:04
+Last updated: 2024-04-05 16:15:37
-Random Quote: Power resides where men believe it resides...
-It's a trick, a shadow on the wall.  -  Varys
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson